dmarakom6/shellnotes/README.md

 # Warnings!

 *WARNING*: The default shell for shellnotes is bash.
 However, shellnotes will find your shell if it's different and continue installing according to it.
-If your shell is not supported though, the installation will fail.
+If your shell is not supported, the installation will fail.

 *WARNING*: install.sh must be run from the folder where it was downloaded WITH the other files from the repo.
 Otherwise, installation will fail. (see [installation documentation](https://github.com/dmarakom6/shellnotes/blob/master/docs/installing.txt) for more).